-Recommendation: Continue to enhance the understanding and user abilities of the accounting system through further training and consultation with software providers.
-Ensure that sub-ledgers reconcile accurately to the general ledger and that the fiscal year end cutoff procedures are fully implemented and documented.
+Recommendation: Continue to enhance the understanding and user abilities of the accounting system through further training.
+Ensure that trial balance accounts are reconciled and that the fiscal year end cutoff procedures are fully implemented and documented.
+Review the annual cutoff process to ensure sufficient effective controls are in place.